ionutms/Minimal_AD74413R/README.md

 └── KiCAD_Symbols_Generator/         # Submodule for symbol generation from CSV data
 ```

-## Features
+## Project Features

-This design provides a minimal implementation of the AD74413R with:
+This design provides a minimal implementation of the AD74413R with the following features:

-- Proper power supply connections (3.3V, AVDD, IOVDD)
+- **Power Supply:**
+  - AVDD: +24V
+  - AVSS: -24V
+  - IOVDD: +3.3V
+  - AVDD_REG and DVDD_REG: +1.8V (internally regulated)
+- **Channel Configuration:**
-- Basic channel configuration with protection circuits
+  - Basic protection circuits for each of the four I/O channels.
-- Standard footprint for the 48-pin LFCSP package
+  - Support for all operating modes of the AD74413R.
+- **Bill of Materials (BOM):**
-- Interactive HTML BOM support
+  - Interactive HTML BOM (`ibom.html`) for easy component identification and sourcing.
+- **Libraries:**
-- Comprehensive symbol library integration
+  - Comprehensive symbol and footprint libraries integrated as a submodule.
+- **3D Model:**
-- 3D model support for visualization
+  - Includes a 3D model of the board for better visualization.

 ## Getting Started